Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_1.md

 4. Also, do the necessary changes to the `Makefile`, so that the compilation and linking of the host code is successful considering the ADF APIs are included.
 It is recommended that you replace the `Makefile` with the `Makefile.host_profile`.
 Make sure to take a backup of the original file before replacing.
 5. Do `make host` and `make package TARGET=hw` to generate the modified hardware, `sd_card.img`.
-6. Program the device with the new hardware image, and observe the following message in the Linux console that prints the througput of the port `out0`:
+6. Program the device with the new hardware image, and observe the following message in the Linux console that prints the throughput of the port `out0`:

 	```
 	run mm2s